 When can I start working on my application?

-- Submit an online application any time from August 26 through December 1 for the following fall admission semester.
-(Due December 1, 2020 for Fall 2021 admission.)
+- Submit an online application any time starting the first day of classes in August through December 1 for the following fall admission semester.
+(Due December 1, 2021 for Fall 2022 admission.)

 When is the last day I can submit my application?

-- For full consideration, applications must be submitted and complete by December 1.
+- For full consideration, applications must be submitted and complete, including the application fee, by December 1.